Neloreck/dreamplate/README.md

   - Benchmark for testing?
   - Tests examples with react rendering
   - Build something from wasm as experiment and use wasm-loader

+## Side packages (waiting for)

+  - Hooks implementation for react-router
+  - Hooks implementation for react-jss
+  - Modules issue for typedoc package resolve